All businesses require periodic auditing, which means managing the departments, such as finances, risks, and policies.

 Which Audit to Do?

 Different audits are carried out in an organization that complements each other.
-These audits can be internal, external, SOX, IT, performance, operational, etc. Some examples of audits provided by ServiceNow are internal audits, external audits, continuous audits, and vendor audits.
+These can be internal, external SOX, IT, performance, operational, etc. Some examples provided by ServiceNow are internal, external, continuous, and vendor audits.
 ServiceNow offers a bunch of categorizations in this matter according to the organization's needs.
 The most used audits are:

 The Audit Process